How US Companies Lure Back Clients With Modern Customer Loyalty Solutions?

 Does your current software enable you to collect basic customer information?

 It’s in the company’s interest that after a contact with a customer and definitely after a sale to at least get the clients e-mail or phone number.
-This helps to automatically ask for feedback afterwards.
+This helps to automatically ask for feedback afterward.

-Even Google Docs or Surveymonkey can be used to create a simple questionnaire to get relatively real-time feedback on customer satisfaction.
+Even Google Docs or SurveyMonkey can be used to create a simple questionnaire to get relatively real-time feedback on customer satisfaction.

-In case of a bad response it’s possible to ask additional questions and perhaps by being considerate attract back the customer who had an unpleasant experience.
+In case of a bad response, it’s possible to ask additional questions and perhaps by being considerate attract back the customer who had an unpleasant experience.